midrizi/bookstore_api/README.md

 ### Dump Sample data into MySQL

-Uncomment this line of code in `node/app.js`
+Comment this line of code in `node/app.js`

 ```js
 const dumpData = require('./middleware/dumpDatabase');